hannah-gold/Spacy-Dickinson/README.md

 showing it to someone else.

 ## Sources
+1. Maind, Ankush, Anil Deorankar, and Prashant Chatur.
+"Measurement of semantic similarity between words: A survey."
+International Journal of Computer Science, Engineering and Information Technology 2.6 (2012): 51-60.
+    - This survey paper helped guide my approach to choosing how/which Dickinson lines to include in the generated poem.
+It reviews different models for measuring semantic similarity between words and phrases—from path-based metrics in lexical databases to vector-space approaches (which lead me to research more and rely on spaCy).
+2. Barzilay, Regina, and Noemie Elhadad.
+"Sentence alignment for monolingual comparable corpora."
+Proceedings of the 2003 conference on Empirical methods in natural language processing.
+2003.
+    - This paper influenced the line-merging component of my system.
+The paper shows how structurally similar sentences can be aligned and partially substituted.
+Their techniques inspired my use of POS tags (nouns, verbs, adjectives) to identify structurally meaningful word categories, and then swap corresponding words between two Dickinson lines.
+3. Joanna Misztal and Bipin Indurkhya.
+"Poetry Generation System with an emotional personality.
+    - I really liked this article because it gave me the idea to use a single word that the user chooses (the user has some emotional tie to that word or else they would not have chosen it) to generate a poem.
+It also utilized WordNet which was helpful to learn more about.
+Lastly, it also gave me the idea for my interaction metric (computational empathy - recognition and interpretation of emotions of another person by the computer system).

 ## Interaction Metric Results
 My metric was seeing user's reaction after running the system and if they saved